Ozy-Viking/twitch_king_of_the_hill/README.md

 ## Weapon Calls

-This is an example of the setup for a weapon
+This is an example of the setup for a weapon.

 ```js
 'thong': {
         'file': 'thong.png',